 There are numerous things people do these days to stay in shape and enjoy great health.
 Intermittent fasting is one that appears to be getting more attention, and with good reason too.

-Mark Mattson, Ph.D., a neuroscientist at Johns Hopkins Medicine reported in a recent review in The New England Journal of Medicine that there is notable evidence that intermittent fasting can promote good health outcomes.
-“It could be a part of a healthy lifestyle,” according to the professor of neuroscience.
+de Cabo, Ph.D., and Mattson, Ph.D., reported in a recent review in The New England Journal of Medicine that there is notable evidence that intermittent fasting can promote good health outcomes.
+“It could be a part of a healthy lifestyle,” according to Mattson, a professor of neuroscience.

-The intention of the new review article was to shed more light on the science behind the practice.
-Therefore enumerate its clinical applications and make it easier for physicians to advise patients who might be considering intermittent fasting.
+The intention of the new review article was to shed more light on the science behind the practice and therefore enumerate its clinical applications.

 Having studied fasting for two decades, Mattson is quite knowledgeable about the health benefits people can enjoy.
 In addition, he has been practicing intermittent fasting for about 20 years

 Read Also: Ways To Increase HGH Levels Naturally?

 Research, both in animals and humans, has demonstrated cellular health benefits derived from alternating between periods of eating and fasting.
 However, scientists are yet to fully understand the mechanisms responsible for this.

 The belief is that this has a connection to what is known as metabolic switching.
 This refers to a means of survival when there is a lack of access to food.
 When this switch occurs, cells turn to body fat for energy generation due to the shortage of sugar.
 This is slower compared to the usual metabolic process.